Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 \subsection{Step 8}

-This is a very elementary step, we have isolated this move just because of its conceptual importance. \\ Since the weight of $f_{10}$ is $16$, we can move to characteristic $17$ and produce a congruence with a weight $2$ newform $f_{11}$ of level $43^2 \cdot 17$, whose ramification at $17$ is given by the character $\omega^{14}$ of order $8$, a character that is also the nebentypus of this newform.\\ In this congruence, the residual representation has Serre's weight $16$ and $p=17$, then an application of Lemma \ref{ribet} together with the fact that $43$ is a MGD prime (where ramification has an odd order) proves that the residual image is not dihedral.
+This is a very elementary step, we have isolated this move just because of its conceptual importance. \\ Since the weight of $f_{10}$ is $16$, we can move to characteristic $17$ and produce (applying [KW], Thm.
+5.1 - (2) combined with Thm.
+4.1 in loc. cit.) a congruence with a weight $2$ newform $f_{11}$ of level $43^2 \cdot 17$, whose ramification at $17$ is given by the character $\omega^{14}$ of order $8$, a character that is also the nebentypus of this newform.\\ In this congruence, the residual representation has Serre's weight $16$ and $p=17$, then an application of Lemma \ref{ribet} together with the fact that $43$ is a MGD prime (where ramification has an odd order) proves that the residual image is not dihedral.
 Due to the MGD prime in the level, this is enough to conclude that the residual image is $6$-extra large (see discussion at beginning of Step 5).\\ This Step concludes with $f_{11}$, a weight $2$ newform with nebentypus of order $8$ at $17$ and the MGD prime $43$ in the level.